Life In Birmingham

 Its friendly population is what makes Birmingham the dynamic, multicultural city that is – and also one of the largest cities in Europe offering a heady mix of galleries, music, restaurants and bars.

-- Find out why the city is dubbed ‘the Shopping Capital of Europe’.
+- Find out why the city is one of England’s top most visited places to shop.

 - Whatever your tastes in music, you can be sure Birmingham will cater for you.